0e0w/0e0w/README.md

 - 🌱 I’m currently focusing on [LearnGolang](https://github.com/LearnGolang) and [HackJava](https://github.com/HackJava)
 - 😄 I’m a member of the [Goqi](https://github.com/Goqi) team.Reinventing the wheel🤣
 - 😄 I’m a member of the [Getshell](https://github.com/Getshell).To be number one Hacker🤔
+- 😄 I’m a member of the [ASTTeam](https://github.com/ASTTeam).Keep Learning DevSecOps😄
 - 👯 I’m looking to collaborate with other Security Researcher
 - 📫 How to reach me: [MGUwd1RlYW1AZ21haWwuY29t](MGUwd1RlYW1AZ21haWwuY29t)
 - ⚡ Fun fact: ....